 Gum disease is one of the most common oral health problems among Americans, impacting one out of every two adults in the nation, according to The Centers for Disease Control and Prevention.
-At Friedland family Dentistry, our goal is to provide you with high quality preventive dental care so we can diagnose and treat the issue before it has a chance to become more serious.
+At Friedland Family Dentistry of Pembroke Pines, our goal is to provide you with high quality preventive dental care so we can diagnose and treat the issue before it has a chance to become more serious.
 With regular checkups and cleanings, we can tackle the early signs of this disease before it has a chance to cause permanent damage to your mouth, such as tooth loss.
 If you’re experiencing any symptoms of gum disease or haven’t had a checkup and cleaning in over six months, be sure to contact our office today!

 Gum disease is one of the most common oral health problems among adults in the United States.
 It typically develops over the course of two stages, called gingivitis and periodontitis.
 When the disease progresses to its more advanced form, it’s impossible to reverse.
 However, if you don’t receive regular treatments, it could get worse and cause permanent damage to your mouth.
 If gum disease is caught in its earliest stages, your dentist in Pembroke Pines can treat and reverse the symptoms, restoring the health of your gums and teeth.